Izet Sarajlić

-Izet Sarajlić (16 March 1930 in Doboj – 2 May 2002 in Sarajevo) was a Bosnian historian of philosophy, essayist, translator and poet.
-Sarajlić was Bosnia and Herzegovina's best-known poet after World War II, and the former Yugoslavia's most widely translated poet.
+Izet Sarajlić (Изет Сарајлић; 16 March 1930 – 2 May 2002) was a Bosnian poet.
+He was Bosnia and Herzegovina's best-known poet after World War II, and the Yugoslavia's most widely translated poet.

 Biography

-Sarajlić was born in Doboj on March 16, 1930.
+He was born in Doboj on March 16, 1930.
 His mother was not yet eighteen when she married his father, a railway worker.
 Sarajlić's childhood was spent in Trebinje and Dubrovnik; he moved to Sarajevo in 1945, where he would remain for the rest of his life.

 In Sarajevo, Sarajlić attended the boys’ gymnasium, and would enter the world of Yugoslav poetry at age nineteen with the collection, "U susretu" ("In meeting").
-He graduated with a degree in philosophy at the University of Sarajevo's department of philosophy and comparative literature, later receiving a doctorate in philosophical sciences.
+He graduated with a degree in philosophy at the University of Sarajevo's department of philosophy and comparative literature, later receiving a PhD in philosophical sciences.
 During his studies at university, Sarajlić worked as a journalist.

-After graduating, Sarajlić became a full-time professor at the Faculty of Philosophy in Sarajevo, a position he would hold for the rest of his life.
-He was a member of both the Academy of Sciences and Arts of Bosnia and Herzegovina and the Writers' Society of Bosnia and Herzegovina, as well as the association of intellectuals, "Krug 99" ("Circle 99").
-Together with Husein Tahmiščić, Ahmet Hromadžić, Velimir Milošević and Vladimir Čerkez, he founded "Sarajevo Poetry Days" as an international book festival in 1962.
+After graduating, Sarajlić became a full-time professor at the Faculty of Humanities in Sarajevo, a position he would hold for the rest of his life.
+He was a member of both the ANUBiH and the Association of Writers of Bosnia and Herzegovina, as well as the association of intellectuals, Krug 99 (Circle 99).
+He founded Sarajevo Poetry Days as an international literary festival in 1962.
+Also, in 1992 he founded the PEN Bosnia and Herzegovina.

-During his lengthy career, Sarajlić published over 30 books of poetry, some of which have been translated into fifteen languages, as well as numerous memoirs, political writings and translations.
+During his lengthy career, Sarajlić published over 30 books of poetry, some of which have been translated into European languages (Macedonian, Russian, Turkish, Slovenian, English, Albanian, Lithuanian, German, Spanish, Polish, Italian, Dutch and French), as well as numerous memoirs, political writings and translations.